-Several kinds of saline samples were desalinated with ED and analyzed on the CarboPac PA20 column.
-Figure 5 shows some examples for DFCHO and DCCHO chromatograms in a brine and a seawater sample after desalination with ED.
-The insufficient chromatographic separation of mannose and xylose using previous kinds of analytical columns has been frequently described in literature (Borch and Kirchman, 1997; Engbrodt, 2001; Engel and Händel, 2011; Kirchman et al., 2001).
+1997; Engbrodt, 2001; Engel and Händel, 2011; Kirchman et al., 2001).
 Therefore, xylose and mannose have been reported as sum concentrations frequently.
-The elution of the sugars on a CarboPac20 column, applied in the present study, strongly improved the separation between the both sugars mannose and xylose (resolution factor=0.8), and allowed the individual determination of these two sugars.
+The elution of the sugars on a CarboPac PA20 column, applied in the present study, strongly improved the separation between the both sugars mannose and xylose (resolution factor of 0.8), and allowed the individual determination of these two sugars.
 However, most of the analyzed samples showed high concentrations of xylose, which strongly overlapped the smaller peak of mannose.
 For these cases, we kept reporting a sum value for Xyl/Man.

-3.4 DFCHO and DCCHO in saline field samples from different regions.
+3.4 DFCHO and DCCHO in saline field samples from different regions

-Several samples were analyzed on DFCHO and DCCHO (Table 5 and 6).
+Several samples were analyzed on DFCHO and DCCHO (Tables 5 and 6).
 In both sugar fractions, glucose was the most abundant monosaccharide, as it has been reported before (Panagiotopoulos and Sempéré, 2005).
 In some of the samples, free fructose could be determined reaching concentrations comparable to glucose.
 However, fructose cannot be determined in DCCHO, since hydrolysis leads to complete destruction of this sugar.
-High DFCHO was found in the samples from the Arctic including brine and ice core samples reaching up to 118 nM in comparison to seawater samples from the Atlantic SWS 1-4 (11-15 nM).
-However, a clear regional trend could not be identified for DCCHO with concentrations, ranging between 260-1410 nM.
+High DFCHO was found in the samples from the Arctic including brine and ice core samples reaching up to 118 nM in comparison to seawater samples from the Atlantic (11-15 nM).
+However, a clear regional trend could not be identified for DCCHO with concentrations, ranging between 260 and 1410 nM.
 Traces of free amino sugars and uronic acids were found after neutral desalinations.
 However, a stronger enrichment is required in order to determine them quantitatively and will be the focus of further studies.